pkainulainen/clean-test-automation/introduction-to-junit5/introduction-to-junit5-test-classes/introduction-to-nested-test-classes/README.md

 This is an example project of a lesson that helps you to:

+* Understand what a nested test class is.
 * Create nested test classes with JUnit 5.
 * Add setup, teardown, and test methods to nested test classes.
 * Understand the invocation order of setup, teardown, and test methods.